ganeti/ganeti/man/hbal.rst

   to the ones living on offline/drained nodes.
 It can be used as a (bulk) replacement for Ganeti's own *gnt-node evacuate*, with the note that it doesn't guarantee full evacuation.

+--select-instances=*instances*
+  This parameter marks the given instances (as a comma-separated list) as the only ones being moved during the rebalance.

 --exclude-instances=*instances*
   This parameter marks the given instances (as a comma-separated list)